- SS. Cyril & Methodius School

 Publishing to the World Wide Web

 Student work may be considered for publication on the World Wide Web, specifically on the school’s Website or a classroom Website.
-In the event anyone requests permission for copyright use, those requests will be forwarded to the student’s parent/guardian.
+In the event anyone requests permission for copyright use, those requests will be forwarded to the student’s parent/guardian and teacher.
 In general, documents may not include a student’s full name, phone number, address or other identifying contact information.

 INAPPROPRIATE USE OF TECHNOLOGY OUTSIDE OF SCHOOL